-See Figure 3-4.
-Turn the key on the Engine Start switch to the left and hold key in GLOW PLUG position for 10-15 seconds or until the glow plug indicator turns red.
-(Kubota units do not have a glow plug indicator.)
+2. See Figure 3-4.
+Turn the key to the left GLOW PLUG position and hold key in place for 10 to 15 seconds or until the glow plug indicator turns red.
+(Kubota units do not have a glow plug indicator).